Saturday 31 May 1941

 The courts-martial hold three men guilty.
 These include Major William Patrick Scott, the ship's master, who is severely reprimanded.
 His regimental sergeant major is jailed for 12 months.

 Not enough is known about the Dunera Chelsea Barracks proceedings to affix firm dates to matters related to them.
-Note that other relevant dates are 18 February 1941, when a decision to hold a court of enquiry is confirmed, and 13 May 1941, when the issuance of a report of the court of enquiry is confirmed.
-References are made to the proceedings in the the 24 February 1941 Commons Official Report and the 17 January 1979 records of the House of Lords.
+Note that other relevant dates are 18 February 1941, when a decision to hold a court of inquiry is confirmed, and 13 May 1941, when the issuance of a report of the court of inquiry is confirmed.
+References are made to the proceedings in the 24 February 1941 Commons Official Report and the 17 January 1979 records of the House of Lords.

 |General Freyberg on the cover of Illustrated London News, 31 May 1941.|

 clear that a court of inquiry was held.
 No details are given about its composition, though it is recorded that only one internee was available to give evidence to it.
 This is the only available evidence relating to the holding of the inquiry, and it must be assumed that the full record of the proceedings was subsequently destroyed in accordance with the rules about disposal of public records applicable at the time.This Dunera incident is a rare incident of a warring power prosecuting its own military personnel for improper and abusive conduct during World War II.
-While the Germans did this at times, it was rare despite many occasions when it most certainly was warranted, and the Wehrmacht was under standing standings at times throughout the war to be given "leave to not prosecute" soldiers for war crimes.
+While the Germans did this at times, it was rare despite many occasions when it most certainly was warranted.
+The Wehrmacht had standing orders at various times and places throughout the war to be given "leave to not prosecute" soldiers for war crimes.

 As a coda to this sad chapter, many of the HMT refugees ultimately returned to England after the war.
 A sizeable fraction remained in Australia and began new lives there.
 All traces of the camp where they were interned have disappeared save the access road and a memorial plaque.

 The reprisals are to consist of shooting, fines, burning villages or even extermination of the male population.
-Several senior officers leave the conference in protest of the order, but the goes into effect and reprisals are taken.
-This will lead to charges made against Student after the war.
+Several senior officers leave the conference in protest of the order, but it does go into effect and reprisals are taken.
+This will lead to charges made against General Student after the war.

 |"Evacuation: Women and children, civilian refugees from the fighting come ashore at an Egyptian port after their evacuation from Crete.
 A total of 16,500 were rescued including 2000 Greeks."
 31 May 1941 © IWM (E 3288).|